okunishinishi/consts-overlay/README.md

 # consts-overlay

-Constants object which can be overlay other object.
+Function to overlay a constants object.

 ## Installation